*Home > Background, including Surveillance comment

 There can be a beer.se and ale.se, but neither a bärs nor öl.se with the Swedish characters ä and ö.

-Both statements were correct at the time he wrote, but for at least the last decade non-LDH ASCII ('foreign' characters and scripts) have been translated by the IDNA edge application in every browser.
+Both statements were correct at the time he wrote, but for at least the last decade non-LDH ASCII ('foreign' characters and scripts) have been translated by the IDNA edge application in every browser - bärs.se and öl.se (beer and ale) can exist today.

 It's easy to improve the Domain Name System to point to multiple users of 'the same name'.